sciath/sciath/docs/index.rst

 How do I use this ?
 ===================

-1. SciATH depends on Python 3.
-It currently also works with Python 2.7 (but Python 2 is no longer supported, so we will hopefully not have to maintain this much longer).
+1. SciATH depends on Python.
+It is tested with Python 2.7 and later, and requires no modules outside of the standard library.
+Almost all systems already support this.
+   It is of course recommended to use Python 3, when possible, as Python 2 is no longer being maintained.

 2. It is highly recommended you set the environment variable ``PYTHONUNBUFFERED``, e.g. ``export PYTHONUNBUFFERED``